Table of Contents

 - Including a family vow or unity moment

 For blended families, this can be a powerful opportunity to acknowledge the family you’re creating together—without making it heavy or scripted.
+Each of you can write separate vows to your future step children.
+It’s the perfect time to make them feel like you’re committing to them along with their parent that you’re marrying.

 Making Your Colorado Elopement Kid-Friendly (Without Losing the Romance)